 It's a time to relax and reward yourself (especially after this year!), so is it even possible to have a healthy Christmas?

-And your hormones can take a battering over the Christmas period.
+Your hormones can take a battering over the Christmas period.
 In return, they are likely to leave you a few gifts – some extra pounds around your waist, a foul mood and zero energy come January!

 The Stress Impact

+Let's face it, Christmas is super stressful!
 You are likely to be running on cortisol and adrenaline, your stress hormones, to keep you going through this time.
 If you’ve got too much cortisol, it’s going to make you cranky, wired and tired.
 If you haven’t got enough cortisol, it’s going to be really hard to get through it all (exhausted, over-emotional and anxious).

 Either way, stress not only packs on the pounds, especially around your middle but it's going to make you even more tired and cranky!